yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 #### Standard deviations
 The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular dataset.
 Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the average score of a dataset is 500 and the standard deviation is 100, it means that 95 percent of the scores in this dataset fall between 300 and 700.
 The standard deviation is the square root of the variance.

+In the IDE, you may obtain standard deviations as one of your two choices for “Statistics Options” in the Edit Reports step.

 #### Percentiles
 This statistic shows the threshold score (or cut point) for the following: